pynamodb/PynamoDB/docs/indexes.rst

         round = UnicodeAttribute(range_key=True)
         bracket = UnicodeAttribute(range_key=True)

-When querying a composite GSI, pass all partition-key values as a tuple (or list) in the same declaration order:
+When querying a composite GSI, pass all partition-key values with ``hash_keys``.
+PynamoDB validates the supplied names and sends them in the index declaration
+order:

 .. code-block:: python

-    for item in MatchModel.tournament_region_index.query(('WINTER2024', 'NA-EAST')):
+    for item in MatchModel.tournament_region_index.query(
+        hash_keys={
+            'tournament_id': 'WINTER2024',
+            'region': 'NA-EAST',
+        }
+    ):
         print(item)

 For sort-key conditions, DynamoDB enforces left-to-right semantics across declared sort-key attributes.
+If a later sort-key attribute is used, all preceding sort-key attributes must have equality conditions.
 See the DynamoDB documentation for details: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.DesignPattern.MultiAttributeKeys.html